 To me, if we are to create such a future, I believe we need to start from the core of the issue: the scholarly publishing system.
 It’s been decades since the internet was developed and yet we, the global research community, are still publishing ‘papers’ in ‘journals’ designed for the 18th century printing press (even if those papers are now ‘pdfs’ and those journals have subsequently moved online).
 It’s about time that academia had a real ‘digital revolution’, akin to… well, practically every other industry on earth, and embraced a highly efficient knowledge communication system fit for the 21st century.
 Clearly, achieving this goal will require overcoming powerful network effects that keep us locked into the status quo (primarily, the legacy journal system).
 But I also believe that the global research community has all of the power we need to realise this future – we just need to start organising effectively (much more effectively than we have been!).
 It will not be easy, of course, and may take many years to achieve, but hard as it may be, I personally believe that there’s too much at stake here not to try.

-Note: this post is the first in a series of posts in which I’ll outline my ‘grand vision’ for improving academia, with a focus on the practical steps the research community could take to achieve this vision.
+Please leave any feedback you might have in the box below, and subscribe to future posts by clicking the paper aeroplane icon at the bottom of this page.
+This post is the first in a series of posts in which I’ll outline my proposed strategy for improving academia, beginning with a novel scholarly publishing model that I think could be pivotal in disrupting the traditional journal hierarchy.
 I’m using this blog largely to help organise my thoughts and get them out there, because I’ve been thinking about these ideas too long and not writing enough!
 But of course, I would love to hear any feedback or comments you might have :)